grafana/grafana-operator/docs/docs/dashboards.md

 ```

 ## Dashboard customization by providing environment variables

-Will be pleasant for scenarios when you would like to extend the behaviour of jsonnet generation by parametrizing it with runtime Env vars.
+Will be pleasant for scenarios when you would like to extend the behaviour of jsonnet generation by parametrizing it with runtime Env vars:

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1
 kind: GrafanaDashboard